22 Inexpensive Ways to Theft-Proof Your Home

 Remove the entry knob and deadbolt cylinder.
 Then remove the deadbolt and latch and toss the short screws.
 Install the wrap-around door reinforcement plate and reinstall the latch and deadbolt plates using the longer stainless steel screws.
-Can you guess what the absolute first thing you should do when you move into a new home is?
+Find out the things home security experts never do in their own homes.

 Defeat bolt cutters

 “A determined thief with an angle grinder and enough time can cut through nearly any lock,” says Master Lock’s Justin Matuszek.
 “But more often, the thief has a bolt cutter and is trying to work fast.”
 He says the thicker a lock’s shackle and the less it’s exposed, the more secure the lock is from bolt cutters.
 And the kind of locking mechanism makes a difference in how easily a lock can be picked.
 The Master Lock Magnum keyed padlock and the Master Lock ProSeries Combination Lock both resist bolt cutters.
 Both are available on Amazon.
 Plus, here’s how to choose the best security chain and how to choose the best security system.